d-robert-buckley3/ud036_StarterCode/README.md

 On a Python enabled system:

-* Clone this repo to a local folder
+* Clone this repo to a local folder using the green "Clone or Download" button to the upper right above
 * Execute using: python entertainment_center.py